Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Smokefree generation

-First off, anyone born after 2009 will never be able to legally buy cigarettes.
+First off, anyone born after 2009 would have never been able to legally buy cigarettes.
 This is all part of the UK’s Stopping the Start plans, which we explained in this recent article.
-The goal of this law is to prevent young people from ever being able to walk into a shop and legally buy a pack of cigarettes, without forcing smoking addicts to buy their cigarettes on the black market.
-As vaping retailers who have dedicated our lives to helping people quit smoking, we’re impressed by this new rule — we just hope it’s enforced properly.
+The goal of this law was to prevent young people from ever being able to walk into a shop and legally buy a pack of cigarettes.
+As vaping retailers who have dedicated our lives to helping people quit smoking, we were impressed by this new rule ... and very unimpressed when the government effectively binned the whole project by dissolving parliament in May 2024.

 A framework to govern vaping

 This bill doesn’t list any specific flavours or packaging styles.
-Instead, it gives the governments of England, Wales, Scotland and Northern Ireland new powers to control these things.
-Once this bill becomes law, the Secretary of State will have the ultimate say over whether certain flavours or designs get banned.
+Instead, it would have given the governments of England, Wales, Scotland and Northern Ireland new powers to control these things.
+The Secretary of State would have had the ultimate say over whether certain flavours or designs get banned.

 Vape flavours

-The government will have the power to outlaw vape flavours.
-In the factsheets supporting this bill, the government notes that certain fruit flavours are preferred by underage vapers.
-The government also states that “regulating flavours has the potential to significantly reduce youth vaping” (source: gov.uk).
-The government also notes that there are hundreds of thousands of legitimate adult vapers who need to be considered, so we don’t expect any sudden knee-jerk bans when this bill becomes law.
+The government would have had the power to outlaw vape flavours.
+In the factsheets supporting this bill, the old government noted that certain fruit flavours are preferred by underage vapers.
+Rishi Sunak's government also stated that “regulating flavours has the potential to significantly reduce youth vaping” (source: gov.uk).
+The government also noted that there are hundreds of thousands of legitimate adult vapers who need to be considered.

 Vape displays in shops

-If, like most of our customers, you buy your vape juice and hardware online, this rule won’t affect you … but it’s one of the most important rules in the whole bill.
+If, like most of our customers, you buy your vape juice and hardware online, this rule wouldn't have affected you … but it was one of the most important rules in the whole bill.

 The factsheets supporting this bill say “It is unacceptable that children can see and pick up [vape] products in retail settings easily due to them being displayed within aisles, close to sweets and confectionery products and on accessible shelves” (source: gov.uk).
 We couldn’t agree more.
 Walk into any corner shop or petrol station in our country today and you’ll find vapes displayed by the front door, beside the sweets or at eye level for kids and teens.
 This has to change.

-With this new law, the government can control where and how vapes can be displayed within shops.
-This is a really positive change that can stop kids and non-smokers from being tempted by a product that isn’t designed for them.
-It might also make it harder for shoplifters to steal vapes, which in turn will make it harder for underage kids to get their hands on them.
+With this bill, the government could have controlled where and how vapes can be displayed within shops.
+This would have been a really positive change that could have stopped kids and non-smokers from being tempted by a product that isn’t designed for them.
+It might also have made it harder for shoplifters to steal vapes, which in turn would have made it harder for underage kids to get their hands on them.

 Vape packaging

-The new bill gives the government new powers to regulate vape packaging (source: gov.uk).
+The Tobacco & Vapes bill would have given the government new powers to regulate vape packaging (source: gov.uk).
 There is research to suggest that the vivid packaging on most vape products could be attracting kids (source: JAMAnetwork.com), so it’s important that the government have the power to get involved here.

 Personally, we love the variety, cheek and charm of vape brand packaging, but if it’s encouraging underage vaping, then it needs to change.
-The drinks industry already has rules about bright colours and cartoonish designs on bottles & cans (see our recent Portman Group explainer), so we wouldn’t be surprised if most vape products have to undergo a bit of a rebrand in the near future.
-Watch this space.
+The drinks industry already has rules about bright colours and cartoonish designs on bottles & cans (see our recent Portman Group explainer), so we wouldn’t have been too shocked if most vape products had had to undergo a bit of a rebrand.
+Right now, it's business as usual.

 No free vape samples to kids

 At the moment, there’s a loophole in the law that allows nicotine-free vape samples to be given out for free to under-18s.
-This loophole will be closed when this bill becomes law.
-It will become an offence to give away a vape (or a coupon for a vape) to anyone under the age of 18.
+This loophole would have been closed if this bill had become law.
+It would have become an offence to give away a vape (or a coupon for a vape) to anyone under the age of 18.

-These vape sample rules can’t come soon enough.
+We need urgent change here.
+The next government must close the free sample loophole as soon as possible.
 Vapes are less harmful than cigarettes, but they’re not harm-free (source: nhs.uk).
 Children should never use vapes, regardless of whether they contain nicotine or not.
-Free samples just shouldn’t be on the menu.
+There should be no way for unscrupulous retailers to market vapes to underage kids.

 Disposables disappear in April 2025

-Disposables aren’t mentioned in this bill, simply because the government is already using existing environmental protection laws to ban them (source: gov.uk).
-The disposables ban is expected to come into force on 1st April 2025.
+Disposables aren’t mentioned in this bill, simply because the government was already going to use existing environmental protection laws to ban them (source: gov.uk).
+The disposables ban might not go ahead on 1st April 2025.
+We have been in touch with a number of government departments about this.
+As soon as we know, you'll know.

 Will this bill become law?

-Right now, it’s almost certain that the Tobacco and Vapes Bill will become law, because it has just made it through the second reading.
+When we first wrote this post back in April, we were almost certain that the Tobacco and Vapes Bill would become law, because it had just made it through the second reading.
 Typically, a bill’s chances of becoming law start out at around 20%, but if a bill passes the second reading stage, its odds of becoming law jump to 95% or higher.

 For instance, in the 2019-2021 parliamentary session, 237 bills were put forward in the House of Commons.
 Only 54 bills made it past the second reading stage, and 52 of these became law (source: legislation.gov.uk).
 The 2021-2022 parliamentary session was very similar: Out of 248 bills, 44 made it past the second reading, and 43 became law.

-This new bill is the biggest law to impact vapers in years … but it’s not the end of vaping as we know it.
 Here at Gourmet E-Liquid, it’s business as usual.
-We understand that, over time, a few flavours might disappear, and a few logos and bottle labels might evolve, but nothing is set in stone just yet.
-We plan on serving our customers the very best vaping products, at the very best prices, in the fastest possible time, for as long as we possibly can.
+While Westminster downs tools and rearranges itself, we plan on serving our customers the very best vaping products, at the very best prices, in the fastest possible time, for as long as we possibly can.

 Stay safe and happy vaping!